 The anxiety I felt then was insurmountable, and again, I focused on numbing it with my drug of choice—bingeing.

-When I moved home, I still struggled with binge eating brought on by extreme diets—Whole30, Whole60, juicing, paleo, Keto, etc. They all exacerbated anxiety, and eventually I would need to stop.
+When I moved home, I still struggled with binge eating brought on by extreme diets—Whole30, Whole60, juicing, paleo, Keto, etc. They all exacerbated anxiety, and eventually, I forced myself to stop.

 25-26 years old